Trust & security

 Regulatory context

-Mandate's architecture is shaped by the Canadian regulatory context its customers operate in.
-We don't make compliance claims on their behalf.
-We document the architecture so counsel can make that determination.
+We don’t make compliance claims.
+We document the architecture so your counsel can make that determination.

 -